fmorenopino/c_calls/README.md

 # c_calls

-This project, developed with C, allows us to which allow us to establish a point-to-point audio conference between two systems (called conf entities).
+This project, developed with C, allows us to establish a point-to-point audio conference between two systems (called conf entities).
 In this implementation, we use RTP over UDP.

 The application could be started in two ways: In first mode, where the process waits indefinitely for the other conf entity (second) to send data.
 In second mode, conf initiates communication by sending immediately an audio packet to first.